 - Parchment paper or aluminum foil (exclude if using silicone baking sheet)

 - Freezer bags

 - Once the potstickers are frozen, transfer them to a freezer bag.
-Label the bag with the contents and the date that you froze them.
-You should also note a "Best Used By" date for three months from the date you froze them.
+Label the bag with the contents and freezing date.
+You should also note a "best used by" date for three months from when you freeze.

 Homemade Potstickers Recipes

 By making your own potstickers, you will avoid the many food additives and preservatives found in store-bought varieties.
 You can also adjust recipes to eliminate any ingredients for those with food sensitivities and preferences.
 If you're avoiding gluten, be sure to use tamari rather than regular soy sauce and you may be able to find gluten-free dumpling wrappers at the market.

 - Basic Pork Potstickers Recipe: This classic variety is made with lean ground pork, Napa cabbage, and green onions.
 If you like to make everything from scratch, this recipe is a great choice as it includes directions for potsticker dough and a dipping sauce recipe.

 - Cantonese Pork and Mushroom Potstickers: This similar recipe adds mushrooms and uses prepared dumpling wrappers for convenience.
 These potstickers are topped with a ginger-soy dipping sauce.